h5bp/html5-boilerplate/doc/extend.md

 example from above or replace the `apple-touch-icon-precomposed.png` within this project's root folder.

-In most cases two icons (`favicon.ico` and one touch icon `apple-touch-icon-precomposed.png` with 152x152 are enough.
-If you use art-direction and want to have different content for each size, you can add more touch-icons as written above.
+In most cases, one 152x152 touch icon named `apple-touch-icon-precomposed.png` is enough.
+If you use art-direction and want to have different content for each size, you can add more touch icons as written above.

 Please refer to Mathias' [article on Touch Icons](http://mathiasbynens.be/notes/touch-icons) for a comprehensive overview.